 - Cut 12" of the plastic 5/8" tubing and hook the two tubes together.
 Clamp the ends with the stainless steel clamps or the wire ties.

 - Hook the tubes to your pump.
-A high flow of at least 6-10 times an hour is excellent.
+A high flow of at least six to 10 times an hour is excellent.
 Remember the exhaust part of the tube is where the egg crate is installed.
 The flow must be in that direction, otherwise, the TBPC might infiltrate down the lines and enter the aquarium.

 Starting the Carbon Tube